nwangfw/kubeml/README.md

 $ helm upgrade kubeml ./ml/charts/kubeml --namespace $KUBEML_NAMESPACE
 ```

 Done!
-Check if the corresponding pods have restarted or not.
+Check if the corresponding poolmgr-torch-default-XXXXX_XXXXXXX_XXX pods have restarted or not.
 You can also run the follwoing test script to create a new training job.

 ```bash